Frequently Asked Questions

 • Reasoning using analogy-applying principles or laws from the Qur’an and Sunnah to situations not directly discussed by them.

-• Lived experience of Islam, which varies between different cultures and individuals.
+• Lived experiences of Muslims, which varies between different cultures and individuals.

 Terrorism & Warfare

-• Muslim sources refer to two types of jihad – the “greater” and the “lesser jihad.”
+• Muslim sources refer to two types of jihad – the “greater jihad” and the “lesser jihad.”

-• According to Muslim scholars, the “greater jihad” is the internal struggle against negative actions and the effort to cultivate good character.
+• According to Muslim scholars, the “greater jihad” is the internal struggle against one’s negative characteristics or actions, and the effort to cultivate good character.

 • The “lesser jihad” is the external pursuit of justice, in self-defense or against oppression.
 This can be done through activism and civic engagement such as voting, organizing and working for a cause, etc.